Ryan Jeffers Player Props: Twins vs. Cardinals

 - Jeffers is batting .282 with nine doubles, a triple, five home runs and 21 walks.

 - Jeffers will look to extend his nine-game hitting streak.
-He's batting .471 in his last outings.
+He's batting .471 over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.